My Central Asian Tour Group

 And things are getting better.
 One of the drivers has managed to get the cap off my camera lens, a screwdriver was involved.

 As we are travelling The Silk Road a visit to a silk factory is obligatory.
-This one is at Margilan.
-It is very traditional and the silkworm cocoons are boiled in vats over wood fuelled fires.
-The peoples' attire is very traditional too- they don't get many tourists.
+This one is at Margilan. perhaps the most important silk centre on the route.
+According to European legend, Margilan was founded by Alexander the Great.
+This is a very traditional factory and the silkworm cocoons are boiled in vats over wood fuelled fires.
+The peoples' attire is very traditional too - they don't get many tourists.
 The local bazaar with its seductive sights, sounds and aromas is also worth the visit.
-Then onward through the valley to Osh and Kyrgyzstan.
+Then, onward through the valley to Kyrgyzstan and Osh.